 "Comprehensive" Chemistry Series

-Comprehensive Inorganic Chemistry II UCSB Only (available online only at UCSB)
+Comprehensive Inorganic Chemistry II (available online only at UCSB)

 These sets from Pergamon Press/Elsevier contain excellent review articles on various aspects of their respective subjects, and make good starting points for new research.
 There are additional sets which we have in print only at this time; we hope to add online access to more of them soon.